Port of Manaus

 The Port of Manaus is a riverport located on the Rio Negro in Manaus, Amazonas, Brazil.
-The Port of Manaus is an important commercial center for ocean-going vessels traveling the Amazon.
-In fact, it is the main transport hub for the entire upper Amazon basin.
+The Port of Manaus is an important commercial center for ocean-going vessels traveling the Amazon, being the main transport hub for the entire upper Amazon basin.
 It imports beef from the hinterlands and exports hides and leather.
 Important industries in the Port of Manaus include manufacturing of soap, chemicals, electronics equipment as well as shipbuilding, brewing, and petroleum refining.

 Several mobile phone companies have manufacturing plants in the Port of Manaus, and other major electronics manufacturers have plants there.
 Major exports include Brazil nuts, chemicals, petroleum, electrical equipment, and forest products, and eco-tourism is an increasingly important source of income for the city.
 The recent discovery of petroleum in the area brings great promise of further wealth and commerce to the Port of Manaus.

 With so much industry and commerce, the Port of Manaus has become a sophisticated cosmopolitan center.
 Located next to the Amazon rainforest, it also attracts crowds of tourists who find a variety of land and boat trips into the jungle.
 Wildlife is plentiful, even within the city, and it is home to the pied tamarin, one of Brazil's most endangered primates.
 Tour boats take visitors to see the point where the black waters of the Rio Negro meet the Solimões River's brown waters, flowing together without mixing for nine kilometers.
 Tourists can find many hotels in the jungle where they can enjoy nature in comfort.